Port gmx saxs and gmx sans to c++

 - Convolutions for e.g. polychromaticity and other experimental details

 - Ability to calculate excess scattering by subtracting a solvent scattering curve

 - Perhaps eventually to also take raw counts from detectors as an input

 Since this is being implemented in the trajectory analysis framework, the user should be able to provide a selection, but there may also be some utility in having a generic selection of e.g. protein and solvent within a certain radius of protein.

 This tool may eventually need to be used as an input for a force provider to be useful in the context of data steered MD so parallelization could be more important than in the normal analysis tools.

 One final consideration (or perhaps the first consideration) is that a lot of these tools already exist e.g. in crysol/cryson so the question of what is a reasonable amount of work to put into this is a valid one.

-#3 Updated by Alexey Shvetsov about 2 years ago
+#3 Updated by Alexey Shvetsov over 2 years ago